Mellstroy: 2024–present: Second rise to prominence

-The highest rewards — 37.5 million rubles for a video greeting and 150 million rubles for a subscription — were set for the bloger MrBeast.
+The highest rewards — 37.5 million rubles for a video greeting and 150 million rubles for a subscription — were set for the blogger MrBeast.
 The total prize pool of the contest amounted to 322 million rubles.
 The monetary reward was granted to the participant who first managed to persuade a celebrity to send a greeting or subscribe and provided proof of their involvement.
-During the contest, Mellstroy’s Instagram account was followed by YouTuber MrBeast, rappers Drake and Tyga, while football player Kylian Mbappé, Lithuanian president Gitanas Nausėda, bloger Logan Paul, YouTuber MrBeast, and MMA fighter Conor McGregor sent video greetings to Mellstroy.
+During the contest, Mellstroy’s Instagram account was followed by YouTuber MrBeast, rappers Drake and Tyga, while football player Kylian Mbappé, Lithuanian president Gitanas Nausėda, blogger Logan Paul, YouTuber MrBeast, and MMA fighter Conor McGregor sent video greetings to Mellstroy.

 In March 2024, Mellstroy visited Russia, despite previously being wanted in both Russia and Belarus in connection with a case concerning evasion of military service in the Belarusian army.
 Later, he purchased sports equipment and clothing for 500 orphanages in Belarus, after which his name was removed from the wanted lists.
-During this period, the bloger stayed in Moscow, residing in a presidential suite costing about one million rubles per night.
+During this period, the blogger stayed in Moscow, residing in a presidential suite costing about one million rubles per night.

 On March 20, 2024, Mellstroy hosted a joint stream with rapper Morgenshtern on the platform Kick.
 The stream was watched by 720,000 concurrent viewers, breaking the previous record held by streamer Nekoglai and becoming the most-viewed live broadcast in Russia.
 The owners of various online casinos paid Mellstroy 300 million Russian rubles for this stream.
 Morgenshtern received 150,000 US dollars from Mellstroy for attracting a large audience.
 Later, in an interview with the project Vpiska, Mellstroy stated that after the stream with Morgenshtern, he had lost his purpose in life because he had already achieved it — he had broken the viewership record — and since then he had “stopped enjoying any numbers.”
 In August 2024, he was living in Cyprus.
 That same month, he gave an interview to the project Vpiska, which gained 14 million views within five days.
+As of 2026, Mellstroy is among the casino streamers with the highest live viewership.

 Personal life

 Financial condition

-In July 2020, Mellstroy stated that he earned between 200 and 800 million Russian rubles per month.
-His net worth is estimated at between 5 and 10 million US dollars, accumulated through streaming activities, advertising, and other media projects.
+In July 2020, Mellstroy stated that he earned between 20 and 80 thousand Russian rubles per month.
+His net worth is estimated at between 750 thousand and 1 million US dollars, accumulated through streaming activities, advertising, and other media projects.
 According to some journalistic estimates, Mellstroy could earn around 80 million rubles in two weeks from all his sources of income.